shalgabe1/adminanywhere/README.md

 6 at the top right enable developer mode by using the toggle

-7.at the top left select "load unpacked"
+7.at the top left select "load unpacked" navigate and select the chromeplugin directory

 8. navigate to the top right and you will see a blue icon with "AA" this means it has been installed.